 In January 2020, we entered into an agreement with Pfizer Inc., or Pfizer, for an exclusive U.S. license to Pfizer's clinical and nonclinical data, and intellectual property for reboxetine, the active pharmaceutical ingredient in AXS-12 which Axsome is developing for the treatment of narcolepsy.
 The agreement also provides Axsome exclusive rights to develop and commercialize esreboxetine, a new late-stage product candidate now referred to as AXS-14, in the U.S. for the treatment of fibromyalgia.
 Under the terms of the agreement, we received from Pfizer an exclusive U.S. license to Pfizer data for reboxetine and esreboxetine encompassing a full range of nonclinical studies, and short-term and long-term clinical trials involving more than five thousand patients.
 The licensed data includes results of a positive Phase 3 and a positive Phase 2 trial of esreboxetine in the treatment of fibromyalgia.
-We will have the exclusive right and sole responsibility of developing AXS-14 (esreboxetine) in the U.S. for the treatment of fibromyalgia and for other indications.
-Pfizer received 82,019 shares of our common stock having a value of \$8.0 million, based on the average closing price of our common stock for the 10 prior trading days of \$97.54, in consideration for the license and rights.
+We will have the exclusive right and sole responsibility of developing AXS-14 (esreboxetine) in the U.S. for the treatment of fibromyalgia and for other indications, Pfizer received 82,019 shares of our common stock having a value of \$8.0 million, based on the average closing price of our common stock for the 10 prior trading days of \$97.54, in consideration for the license and rights.
 Pfizer also received an upfront cash payment of \$3.0 million and will receive up to \$323 million in regulatory and sales milestones, and tiered mid-single to low double-digit royalties on future sales.
 Pfizer will also have a right of first negotiation on any potential future strategic transactions involving AXS-12 and AXS-14.
-Under the agreement, we are obligated to use commercially reasonable efforts to develop, manufacture and commercialize the compounds and products in the United States and seeking and maintaining regulatory approvals for the compounds and products.
+Under the agreement, we are obligated to use commercially reasonable efforts to develop, manufacture and commercialize the compounds and products in the United States and seeking and maintaining regulatory approvals for the compounds and products The agreement will expire on a product-by-product basis upon expiration of the last-to-expire royalty term for such product.